kevinjulio93/planner-checkbox/README.md

 One difference is you'll see in the app we have edit and delete buttons that aren't in the designs.

+Don't worry about the "Morning Routine" checkbox in the design.

+That will most likely change in the future.

 We're keeping these, so try your best to make them fit with the rest of the design.